-If we want to be professional in dealing with clients that come to us with the “what’s next?” question and assure high impact practices, we don’t want to stay shallow at the level of pocketbooks on personal coaching and jump to a list of obvious recommendations.
+If we were to be professional in dealing with clients that come to us with the “what’s next?” question, we should project an impression that assures high impact practices, without appearing shallow at the level of pocketbooks on consulting case.

-We first want to understand the meaning of the question and challenges that people who ask it face, then look for the science behind the challenge and figure out how it can help us, and only after that arrive at conclusion on the approach we can pursue to help the client.
-So, let’s start with the client who asks it and figure out why she asks the “what’s next?” question.
+Before jumping into a list of recommendations, we should purport to understand the meaning of the question and challenges associated with people who ask the question.
+Thereafter, it will make sense to look for the science behind the challenge and figure out how it can help us evaluate our options in making a conclusion.
+Based on the assessment of the conclusion, we can streamline the approach to help the client.
+In a nutshell, the bottom line is to start with the client who asks it and figure out why she asks the “what’s next?” question.

-For many years I have been including a personal strategy conversation to my capstone classes in master’s programs, and I faced the “what’s next?” question in my coaching sessions and in my conversation with friends and friends’ children.
-I also discussed this issue with career and personal strategy coaches, recruiting professionals, internship program professionals, educational program directors interested in work-based learning practices — all of which target high-impact practices for their clients.
+For many years I have been including a personal strategy conversation to my capstone classes in master’s programs.
+It is an irrefutable fact that I faced the “what’s next?” question in my coaching sessions and my conversation with friends and friends’ children.
+I also discussed this issue with career coaches, personal strategy coaches, recruiting professionals, internship program professionals, and educational program directors interested in work-based learning practices — all of which target their clients’ high-impact practices.

-I tried to single out one group of people whom the personal strategy work helped most, and I couldn’t.
-There were people of both genders and different ages, starting a high school.
-These are people who were in this “what’s next” group:
+I tried, albeit unsuccessful to single out one group of people whom the personal strategy work helped most.
+There were people of both genders and different ages as low as high school beginners.
+This “what’s next” group included:

-I tried to differentiate the intention of college students who are ready for graduation from the readjusting challenge of veterans in their transition to civilian life from a career change intention for highly accomplished professionals.
+I tried to differentiate college students’ intention who are ready for graduation from the readjusting challenge of veterans in their transition to civilian life from a career change intention for highly accomplished professionals.
 I knew that “what’s next?” classification would not be based on age, or gender, or profession.
-The differentiation was in the nature of my clients’ behavioral intention behind the “what’s next?” change and the challenges my clients face when asking it.
+The difference in classification was in the nature of my clients’ behavior behind the “what’s next?” change and the challenges my clients would face when asking it.

 So, I classified the behavioral intentions and cognitive challenges, related to the “What’s Next?” question into three categories.
 Let me know if you agree with them.

-I found this type of challenge most relevant for recently retired people, veterans after completing their military service, and parents after maternity leave.
-I also call this challenge as “stickiness” to the previous life, where people so strongly associate their portfolio with the years of previous experience that can’t visualize themselves in a “what’s next?” life.
+My analysis revealed that this type of challenge is mostly characterized with recently retired people, veterans after completing their military service, and parents after maternity leave.
+You can also refer to this challenge as “stickiness” to the previous life.
+People so strongly associate their portfolio with the years of previous experience such that they can’t visualize themselves in a “what’s next?” life.

 Example: John (47, veteran, retired as a major):

 John retired last year.
-Applied to different government jobs across the spectrum – from the border control-related to managing a sports club, to leadership for youth training.
-Did not get a job, and seemed that didn’t really try to get it.
+He applied for different government jobs across the spectrum – from border control to managing a sports club, to leadership for youth training.
+Unfortunately, he didn’t secure any job, but it seemed like he didn’t really try to get it.
 During the conversation over the “what’s next?”
 John seemed disengaged.
-He said that he came because of the pressure of his wife and friends who believed that he was unhappy.
+He said that he came because of his wife and friends’ pressure, who believed that he was unhappy.
 On the question of whether he would prefer staying retired with no job, he firmly answered “no”.
 On the question, whether he really wanted a job, he answered: “yes, if the job fits him well”.
-On the question of what kind of job would be a fit, he joked that it would be a well paid while relaxing job.
+On the question of what kind of job would be a fit, he joked that it would be a well-paid, otherwise relaxing job.
 On the follow-up questions on what kind of job he was looking for, he became visibly frustrated.
-Then he defined himself as “artillery combat…” and asked what kind of job you could offer that would be a fit to him.
-When you open a job search site to work together with him on option, he moved his chair out of the desk.
+He then defined himself as “artillery combat…” He asked what kind of job you could offer that would fit him.
+When I opened a job search site to work together with him on option, he moved his chair out of the desk.

 These clients are “all over the place” in what they want to do with their lives.
-There are many Millennials in this group, but also many highly intelligent people of any age.
-This is an example:
+There are many Millennials in this group, but also many knowledgeable people of any age.
+Take a look at Tyler:

 I must say, I was VERY impressed with each of Tyler’s ideas and his depth of reflection.
-The problem was that these ideas were not connected with each other, and were not connected with market opportunities.
-So, Tyler seemed to be lost in this rich mosaic of ideas and trapped in his own inner self kept.
+The problem was that these ideas were not related, and definitely not preened to secure market opportunities.
+So, Tyler seemed to be lost in this rich mosaic of ideas and trapped in his own inner identity crisis.

-Many accomplished professionals why start feeling a need for change are in this category, and also Millennials who are not yet highly accomplished but already well-educated.
-Individuals with this type of “what’s next?” challenge are usually well-grounded and well-employable.
-However, they feel that if they are defined by one of their specializations, they would lose their edge for today’s job market or simply feel suffocated or bored.
-At the same time, they do not know how to bring together multiple dimensions into a new and holistic “I am as a professional” message.
+Many accomplished professionals who will start feeling a need for change are in this category and Millennials who are yet to be top achievers but already well-educated.
+Individuals with this type of “what’s next?” challenge are usually having a strong foundation with high employability.
+However, if they are defined by one of their specializations, they would lose their edge for today’s job market or simply feel suffocated or bored.
+At the same time, they do not know how to bring together multiple dimensions into a new and holistic “I am a professional” message.
 These are a couple of examples:

 I started this book with a story of David.
 David is Millennial in his 30s.
 He graduated from the University of Miami with a bachelor’s in business.
-He currently works as a professional insurance fraud investigation.
-David and his wife, who also has a bachelor in business degree, are devoted owners of a small garage-based craft brewery, where they have produced a couple of locally appreciated beers and are currently experimenting with other hipster-oriented drinks.
+He currently works as a professional insurance fraud investigator.
+David and his wife, who also has a bachelor in business degree, are devoted owners of a small garage-based craft brewery.
+They have produced a couple of locally appreciated beers and are currently experimenting with other hipster-oriented drinks.
 David is also a certified Thai Boxing professional.
-While David has learned to departmentalize his activities in time and space, he wonders if it is any chance to bring them together to make his professional life more holistic.
+While David has learned to departmentalize his activities in time and space, he wonders if there is any chance to bring them together to make his professional life more holistic.

-I must say that while I love all my clients, these ones are who I am most related to.
+I must say that while I love all my clients, I can mostly relate to these.

 There is so much information on a personal strategy that want to share!
-Please stay in tune for the following posts in my blog!
+Please stay tuned for the following posts in my blog!

-In a nutshell, while all these clients came for career or personal coaching with the same “what’s next?” question, you will apply different strategies for starting working with them.
+In a nutshell, while all these clients came for career coaching or career education with the same “what’s next?” question, you will apply different strategies for starting to work on them.

-The Challenge of MOBILITY needs “Inner” Mindfulness Preparation for Built-in Employability.
-While a client possesses an impressive skill set and portfolio, he demonstrates mindlessness in awareness of his own portfolio and portfolio’s mobility.
-Thus, as a career or a personal strategy coach, you will with mindfulness coaching.
-You will start by helping a client to work on reflection of the inner-self to reveal a set of resources and capabilities he possesses that could be isolated them with the previous life scenario and consolidated as his personal capital.
-The group mindfulness coaching will probably provide him with better protection and feel of security.
-Only then you could move to the next stages of working on his personal strategy for Built-in Employability, where you connect the available portfolio with emerging opportunities.
+While a client may possess an impressive skill set and portfolio, he might exhibit mindlessness regarding his own portfolio and portfolio’s mobility.
+In such a case, as a career or a personal strategy coach, you will begin with mindfulness coaching.
+You will start by helping a client to work on reflection of the inner-self to reveal a set of resources and capabilities he possesses that could isolate them from the previous life scenario consolidated as his personal capital.
+The group providing mindfulness coaching will probably provide him with better protection and feel of security.
+Only then should you move to the next stages of working on his personal strategy for Built-in Employability, where you connect the available portfolio with emerging opportunities.

-As most advanced in mindfulness, The Challenge of UNIQUENESS can start directly with the Personal Strategy work, which would BE made specifically for her: it would be Built-in her multidimensional and therefore craft her Boutique Employability.
-As a personal strategy or career coach, you can directly start with a set of strategy techniques on elucidating her professional CORE (aka her personal business model), VRIO assessment of the person’s resources and capabilities, develop and developing a personal Blue Ocean strategy that would craft her edge for today’s job market.
+As most advanced in mindfulness, The Challenge of UNIQUENESS can start directly with the Personal Strategy work, which would be made specifically for her: Built-in in her multidimensional and therefore crafts her Boutique Employability.
+As a personal strategy or career coach, you can directly start with a set of strategy techniques on elucidating her professional CORE (aka her personal business model), VRIO assessment of the person’s resources and capabilities in developing a personal Blue Ocean strategy that would craft her limits in the today’s job market.

 Please read more at www.be-edge.com